MewsSystems/gitbook-connector-api/operations/exports.md

 ## Get all exports

-Get exports by provided `ExportIds`.
+Get exports for the given `ExportIds`.
 Note this operation supports [Portfolio Access Tokens](../guidelines/multi-property.md).

 ### Request